 - MSci Theoretical Physics (F340)

-Bristol's School of Physics provides an exciting and challenging learning environment with new, high-specification laboratories and teaching facilities.
-You will be taught by experts who are recognised internationally for their innovative research.
+Bristol's School of Physics provides an exciting and challenging environment with new, high-specification laboratories and teaching facilities.

-From particle physics and quantum information to cosmology and astrophysics, our physicists are pioneers in their fields, working alongside industry leaders in areas such as medical physics, communications, IT, energy and defence to develop innovative technologies.
+Be part of a friendly department and dynamic research community.
+Our physicists are pioneers in their fields, working alongside industry leaders in areas such as medical physics, communications, IT, energy and defence to develop innovative technologies.
+Their research feeds directly into your teaching, placing you at the cutting edge of scientific developments.

 Your degree will include lectures, individual computational work and laboratory work in pairs.
 Smaller group activities include tutorials, workshops and problem classes which help to consolidate your learning.